waleed4we/java_miniProjects/README.md

 <big><b>🎯 Purpose</b></big>

-This repository contains small Java projects created to strengthen programming fundamentals, improve problem-solving skills, and gain practical experience by building useful applications.
+This Repository Contains Small Java Projects Created To Strengthen Programming Fundamentals, improve problem-solving skills, and gain practical experience by building useful applications.

 Each project focuses on applying Java concepts to a practical problem rather than only practicing isolated code examples.